Shady-Data/09-Assembly/01_Debugging/03_Understanding_Errors.md

 ## Introduction

-There are multiple types of errors in the C Programming langauge that can occur while we are attempting to compile our code.
-Being able to recognize these can help us to code more efficiently and effectively.
+There are several types of errors can occur while compiling our code in C Programming.
+Recognizing these can errors when they happen can help us to code more efficiently and effectively.
 An **error** is simply an illegal operation that was performed by the user that results in an abnormality of sort.

 As identified in the objectives the most common types of errors include:

 * **Syntax Error**
 * **Run-Time Error**